 The Issuer is predominantly funded by customer deposits, market funding and share capital.
-The Issuer has diversified its funding profile by issuing bonds and Debt Securities in the domestic and international markets, "The Issuer is exposed to liquidity risk.
+The Issuer has diversified its funding profile by issuing bonds, and Debt Securities in the domestic and international markets, see further section entitled "The Issuer is exposed to liquidity risk.
 The inability of the Issuer to anticipate and provide for unforeseen changes in funding sources could have a material adverse effect on the Issuer's ability to meet its obligations as and when they fall due".
-The inability of the Issuer to refinance its outstanding debt in the future, at the right time and at a favourable interest rate could have a material effect on the Issuer's business, prospects, financial position and/or result of operations, and its ability to make payments in respect of the Debt Securities.
-Information regarding the Issuer's funding is further described in "Funding".
+The inability of the Issuer to refinance its outstanding debt in the future, at the right time and at a favourable interest rate could have a material adverse effect on the Issuer's business, prospects, financial position and/or result of operations, and its ability to make payments in respect of the Debt Securities.
+Information regarding the Issuer's funding is further described in "Description of the Issuer - Funding".